 The first option allows the user to select a distribution from a set of facility specific defaults based on data collection done in the associated NCDOT project (1).
 Each of these distributions represents the observed behavior at the corresponding facility.
 The user can choose from a list of 52 facilities in North Carolina, with each labeled by county, route number, direction (e.g. eastbound), and a brief description.
-More detailed information about the facilities can be found in the report and all available facilities are listed in Appendix C (Section 7).
+More detailed information about the facilities can be found in the report and all available facilities are listed in Appendix A: List of Facility Specific AADT Distributions (Section 7).